What Causes pH To Rise Or Drop In Hydroponics [& How To Control It]?

 Digital pH meter dipped in water

 A liquid's pH is a measurement of loose hydrogen present but not linked to any other molecules in a liquid.
-Every plant has a unique pH range that it thrives.
+Every plant has a unique pH range in which it thrives.

-Keeping track of the pH level in your hydroponic system is crucial since different nutrients are taken by plants more effectively at various pH levels.
-The pH levels will impact how long your plants live, much like a fish tank.
+Keeping track of the pH level in your hydroponic system is crucial since plants take different nutrients more effectively at various pH levels.
+The pH levels will also impact how long your plants live, much like a fish tank.

-A high pH, for instance, will prevent your plant from absorbing nutrients because of the excess alkalinity in the water.
-There are several reasons why your pH may be dropping too.
+A high pH, for instance, will prevent your plant from absorbing nutrients because the water is too alkaline.
+There are several reasons why your pH may be dropping, too.

 Below is a detailed explanation of these phenomena.